doom-neovim/doom-nvim/README.md

 Our goal is to provide a configurable, extensible, performant and stable basis for any neovim configuration.
 Some of the defining features that make this project unique are:

-- **Fast** Rapid startup time without defer_fn, packages are lazy loaded and languages are only configured when opening its relevent file type.
+- **Fast** Rapid startup time without defer_fn, packages are lazy loaded and languages are only configured when opening its relevant file type.
 - **Stable** Plugins are pinned to commit shas to avoid breaking between updates.
 - **Scalable** Because of modular architecture you can disable any features you don't use.
 Your config is as simple or complex as you want it to be.
 - **Configurable** All modules are 100% overridable and configurable, use a logical structure and have LSP completions.
 - **Extensible** With a simple api you can easily add, and or contribute, your own modules.
-- **Integrated** Desgined to handle and setup integrations between plugins for you.
+- **Integrated** Designed to handle and setup integrations between plugins for you.
 For example, whichkey will only show keybinds for modules you have enabled (and will automatically handle your custom bindings).

 ## Install